Well, that was a war.

 The Hilltop crew also heads into the woods, save for Gregory, who has been left inside the main house.
 Tara plans to slow down the Saviors, but Alden won’t let her do that alone.
 And though Tara has no intention of arming Alden, he and other Saviors still remain and decide to aid her.

-After Eugene and Rosita take out three approaching Saviors- Regina among them- Morgan makes good on his word and puts down a Savior with a blunt end.
+After Eugene and Rosita open fire on three approaching Saviors- Regina among them- Morgan makes good on his word and puts down a Savior with a blunt end.

 In the woods, Tara prepares to open fire on the Saviors, but they suddenly burst into flames through Molotov cocktails, courtesy of Oceanside.
 How nice of them.

 Laura and her band of Saviors instantly surrender to the approaching survivors.

 Rick chases after Negan and opens fire, but he’s soon out of ammo.
 As Rick approaches, Negan tackles him.
 He manages to slam Rick in his side with Lucille and tells Rick that he made a choice when they first met about who he killed- he just didn’t want to kill Rick in front of Carl.
 Had he done that, Carl might still be alive.
 But Rick is confident that Negan has already lost, even though Negan knows he’ll get out of this.

 It’s just the two of them, but Negan is bigger and better.
 Rick wants just 10 seconds- for Carl- to tell Negan how he can make a better world.
 Okay, so Rick tells Negan that Carl said this doesn’t have to be about fighting.
 As Negan stops, Rick goes in and slices across Negan’s throat.
 As he bleeds, Negan says that Carl really didn’t know a damn thing at all.